saezlab/pypath/README.rst

 -----

 In almost any up-to-date Linux distribution the dependencies of **pypath** are built-in, or provided by the distributors.
-You only need to install a couple of things in your package manager (cairo, py(2)cairo, igraph, python(2)-igraph, graphviz, pygraphviz), and after install **pypath** by *pip* (see below).
-If any module still missing, you can install them the usual way by *pip* or your package manager.
+You can simply install **pypath** by **pip** (see below).
+If any non mandatory dependency is still missing, you can install them the usual way by *pip* or your package manager.

 igraph C library, cairo and pycairo
 -----------------------------------

+For the legacy network class or the ``igraph`` conversion from the current network class *python-igraph* must be installed.
 *python(2)-igraph* is a Python interface to use the igraph C library.
 The C library must be installed.
 The same goes for *cairo*, *py(2)cairo* and *graphviz*.